NibidaGhimire/CertificateMailer/README.md

 # CertificateMailer

+DRAWS TEXT ON THE CENTER LINE OF IMAGE AND SENDS TO THE EMAIL.

-- npm install nodemailer canvas fs
+- npm install nodemailer canvas fs nodemon express

 -In the env.js file, add your Email and Password.